Welcome to Your Holistic Postpartum Guide!

 What can you do to treat yourself to something really nice before baby comes?

 Whether it’s been two weeks or the full six weeks of “lying in”, you’re bound to feel a bit stir-crazy from not going outside all that much.
 After your six-week postpartum checkup, consider this your green light to start moving around a little more and even getting out and about.
 Every person’s recovery and body will be different, so please take care of yourself and listen to your body as you spend time outdoors and in public.

 Spending time in nature can have a therapeutic effect on you and your well-being.
 Weather permitting, consider a short walk (15-20 minutes) in the park, woods, beach, or even your neighborhood, by yourself.
 Let the sun shine on your face as you breathe in the air.
 Even if you only have once a week, giving this time to yourself will help you feel so much better and connected in your body.
 This can also be a good time to catch up with a friend or two.

 Who can you ask to watch the baby while you take time for yourself in nature?

-What came up for you while reading this checklist?
-What else would you add to this list for yourself?
+What came up for you while reading this?
+What else would you add?